Cristiano Ronaldo: Juventus not expecting to lose star striker this summer

 Since then, he has won a pair of Serie A titles and the Coppa Italia last season, when Juventus were beaten to the title by Inter Milan.

-They have sent their Serie A rivals, according to Sky in Italy, their final offer for the Euro 2020 winner and hope to have an answer in the next 24 hours.

-Their proposal is for an initial two-year loan with the obligation to buy being of more advantageous terms to Sassuolo in the second year.
+Locatelli had been linked with Arsenal earlier in the summer but had made it clear that he favoured a move to the Turin side, who will eventually pay €35m for the 23-year-old.

+Juventus have been very quiet in the transfer market this summer, with Locatelli set to become the first new addition to their squad during this window.

-Sky in Italy report that Aurelien Tchouameni from Monaco or Chelsea's Tiemoue Bakayoko would be other options Juventus will consider if a Locatelli deal proves impossible.
+Sky in Italy previously reported that Aurelien Tchouameni from Monaco or Chelsea's Tiemoue Bakayoko would be other options Juventus would consider if a Locatelli deal wasn't completed.

+Sassuolo chief executive Giovanni Carnevalli said in June Arsenal had made an offer for Locatelli, but the Premier League club have since signed central midfielder Albert Sambi Lokonga from Anderlecht.

 Follow the summer transfer window with Sky Sports